 Nordkalk started pilot production in Pargas Finland and has produced several tons of the SaltX NCS based on SaltX’s recipe and specifications.
 The capacity of full-scale production will be 10,000 tons of NCS, which is equivalent to 4,000 MWh of thermal energy storage.

 At Nordkalk, we find it important to support and participate in different development projects to find new ways of doing things that benefit the environment.

-- To investing a minimum of 10% of our investment budget (3-year rolling average) into better environmental technologies and to increasing the automated monitoring of the emissions.
+- investing a minimum of 10% of our investment budget (3-year rolling average) into better environmental technologies and increasing the automated monitoring of emissions